santagaz/forcer/README.md

 advantages over traditional ant scripts:

 1. Configurability
-2. Easy integration with CI (i.e. Jenkins)
-3. Commands for specific tasks (i.e. delete components or rename components)
+2. Commands for specific tasks (i.e. delete components or rename components)
-4. Easily add REST Api functionality (i.e. load initial data after new org created)
+3. Easily add REST Api functionality (i.e. load initial data after new org created)

 This project is inspired by metaforce.
 It turned out to be easier to start my own project after trying to understand how metaforce